AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 }
 ```

-With such methods on elements, JavaScript developers would be able to simply query arbitrary document elements to see if they have proxy, fallback, replacement, or substitute elements for indicated scenarios.
+With such methods on elements, developers would be able to simply query arbitrary elements to see if they have proxy, fallback, replacement, or substitute elements for indicated scenarios.

 ```js
 var shadow_dom = element.getProxy('shadow');